montero-melis/cha2db/descriptionProgram.md

 The lines beginning with `@G` announce that a new video is being described.
 The string that follows these lines (e.g. `tgt_cherue`, l.18) is the ID of the video.
 The three letter code `*EXP:` or `*SUJ:` indicates who is talking, either the experimenter or the participant ("subject").
-Of these two, our program only need extract the lines beginning with `*SUJ:`.

 Output: database in SQLite format